Cocktail onion

 A cocktail onion is usually a pearl onion pickled in a brine with small amounts of turmeric and paprika.
-Pearl onions are naturally sweet, which makes them an excellent pairing with many cocktails.
-Other sweet onions such as the crystal wax, also known as the white Bermuda, are also sometimes used.
+Pearl onions are usually chosen for their natural sweetness, but other sweet onions such as the crystal wax, also known as the white Bermuda, are also sometimes used.
 In many cases, white varieties of these sweet onions are used, since many consumers expect cocktail onions to be white.
 However, yellow or red sweet onions may be used as well.
 In northern California cuisine some haute bars may use sliced red onion pickled in vinegar.
-Some recipes also call for the onions to be packed in white vermouth as well as vinegar.
+Some recipes also call for the onions to be packed in white vermouth instead.

 Generally, the onion retains a slightly crunchy texture through the brining process, which can add a different mouthfeel to the drinking experience.
 Since the cocktail onion is made from a sweet onion, it is unlikely to upset the digestion with a sulfurous or eye-watering taste, although some cultures use more pungent onions as cocktail garnishes.